BIGJRA/BIGJRA.github.io/rejuv.md

 grassy area contains a *Poke Ball.* The bush to the right has a hidden *Resist Wing.*

-To the east, you’ll see a *Super Potion* near a tent.
-Here you’ll meet Mr. Luck -- this is how you change your difficulty, as I mentioned earlier.
+To the east, you'll see a *Super Potion* near a tent.
+Here you'll meet Mr. Luck -- this is how you change your difficulty, as I mentioned earlier.